Eric3200C/Eric3200C/README.md

 ### Hello, 你好呀 ! 👋

-- 🌱 I’m a master student from The Chinese University of Hongkong, Shenzhen.
+- 🌱 I’m a master student from The Chinese University of Hong Kong, Shenzhen.
-- 👯 I am currently interested in LLM (especially Efficient LLM and Multimodal LLM) and welcome everyone to exchange ideas with me.
+- 👯 I am currently interested in LLM (especially Medical LLM and Efficient LLM) and welcome everyone to exchange ideas with me.
 - 📫 How to reach me: zhenyangcai@link.cuhk.edu.cn

 <!--